Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Spring Branch Elementary School students will benefit from multi-tiered systems of support.

-Evaluation Data Sources: Skyward data, TAPR
+Evaluation Data Sources: Skyward data and Texas Academic Performance Report

-Strategy's Expected Result/Impact: Improved attendance rates and on time arrivals
+Strategy's Expected Result/Impact: Improved attendance rates.

-Staff Responsible for Monitoring: ADA, Administration, Counselor, Teachers
+Staff Responsible for Monitoring: Teachers, counselor, AP

 Title I: